lfex/loise/README.md

 <img src="resources/images/simplex-ascii.png" />

 We can, of course, pass new options to the function.
-The following shows the addition of alpine forests and grasslands:
+The following shows the addition of alpine forests and grasslands and greatly increasing the map area in the terminal:

 ```cl
 > (defun opts ()